jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ### Shifting the Region

+Text in the region can be outdented or indented as a single block using `C-c <` and `C-c >`
+(`markdown-outdent-region` and `markdown-indent-region`).
-Text in the region can be indented or outdented as a group using `C-c >` (`markdown-indent-region`) to indent to the next indentation point calculated in the current context, as discussed above), and `C-c <` (`markdown-outdent-region`) to outdent to the previous indentation point.
+Text in the region will be shifted to the next indentation point calculated in the current context, as discussed above.

-T> These keybindings are the same as those for the corresponding T> commands in `python-mode`.
+T> The region indent and outdent keybindings are the same as those for T> the corresponding commands in `python-mode`.

 ## Code Blocks

-With Markdown.pl, code blocks are formatted by prefixing each line with four spaces.
-Markdown Mode supports these indented code blocks (pre blocks) as well as also several variations referred to as fenced code blocks, which are instead surrounded above and below by strings of characters (tildes or backquotes).
-We will discuss the latter in the [Extensions](#extensions) section below.
+Code blocks in Markdown are formatted by prefixing each line with four
+spaces:

 {lang="text"}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~